 An average wood fence can last anywhere from 10 to 15 years depending on the quality of the installation, type of wood and how well it is maintained.
 A wooden fence is a beautiful addition to any home, but consider these questions to determine which type of wood fence to install:

 What is your local weather?
 When selecting a type of lumber for your fence, consider the local weather.
 Do you live in a rainy area or a dry area?
 Does your area reach freezing temperatures or above 100 degree temperatures?
 Does the weather fluctuate or remain relatively stable?
 Choosing the proper wood for your climate will deter decay and provide a long-lasting fence.

 How vulnerable to insects is the wood?
 The next thing to be aware of is the wood species’ susceptibility to insect infestation.
-If the wood you choose does not have a natural repellent or is not pressure treated, termites could take up residence and eat away at your fence, leaving it to rot and fall apart.
+If the wood you choose does not have a natural repellent, termites could take up residence and eat away at your fence, leaving it to rot and fall apart.

 What type of wood should you use?